Chart Color Schemes

 AreaSearch assessment of residential development activity positions Grafton Surrounds among the top 25% of areas assessed nationwide

-This demand significantly outpaces supply, putting upward pressure on prices and increasing competition among buyers.
-The average construction cost value of new homes being built is $389,000, which is under regional levels, indicating more accessible housing choices for buyers.
-There have been $6.4 million in commercial approvals this financial year, demonstrating the area's primarily residential nature.
+The demand has significantly outpaced supply, which typically puts upward pressure on prices and increases competition among buyers.
+New homes are being constructed at an average expected cost of $389,000, which is under regional levels, indicating more accessible housing choices for buyers.
+In the current financial year, there have been $6.4 million in commercial approvals, demonstrating the area's primarily residential nature.

-Compared to the Rest of NSW, Grafton Surrounds shows approximately 69% of the construction activity per person and places among the 41st percentile of areas assessed nationally.
+Comparatively, Grafton Surrounds shows approximately 69% of the construction activity per person relative to the Rest of NSW.
+Nationally, it places among the 41st percentile of areas assessed.
 This results in relatively constrained buyer choice, supporting interest in existing homes.
-New development consists of 96.0% standalone homes and 4.0% medium and high-density housing, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The estimated count of people in the area per dwelling approval is 402.
-Looking ahead to 2041, Grafton Surrounds is expected to grow by approximately 3,054 residents.
+The new development consists of 96.0% standalone homes and 4.0% medium and high-density housing, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+The estimated count of people in the area per dwelling approval is 402, reflecting its quiet, low activity development environment.
+Looking ahead to 2041, Grafton Surrounds is expected to grow by 3,054 residents.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development